clemlatz/cheatsheets/React.md

 The `componentWillMount` can be used to clear memory, in order to avoid leaks.

+### Creation lifecycle

+When a component is created, the follow lifecycle methods are called:

+1. `constructor(props)` needs to call `super(props)`.
+It can set up state but it shouldn't cause side-effects (eg. fetch data from the web).
+2. `componentWillMount()` can update state and make last-minute optimization, but shouldn't cause side-effects.
+3. `render()` prepares and structures JSX code
+4. React renders child component
+5. `componentDidMount()` can cause side-effects but shouldn't update the state.

 ## Styling React component

 To style a React component with scoped stypes, we can use